geekfast/hacker-news/DOCUMENTATION.md

 ## 🔌 API Endpoints

 ### `/api/reddit`
-**Purpose**: Proxy for Reddit data with Pushshift and mock fallbacks for Indonesia
+**Purpose**: Proxy for Reddit data with r.jina.ai mirror and mock fallbacks for regions where reddit.com is blocked

 **Parameters**:
 - `limit` (optional): Number of posts to return (default: 12)